lamiad/ASAX/README.md

 To execute ASAX on the example available in the EXAMPLE directory, run Test.py file.

 Necessary parameters :

--target to data file
+* target to data file
--length of the approximate representations -cardinality
+* length of the approximate representations
+* cardinality
--k value for k-nearest neighbors search
+* k value for k-nearest neighbors search
--the minimum possible size of a segment
+* the minimum possible size of a segment